Update cookies preferences

 Process for Data Synchronization

-To ensure testing is performed on a realistic and representative dataset, the production database and media files must be cloned to the staging environment.
-The process typically involves:
+To ensure testing is performed on a realistic dataset, the production database and media files must be cloned to staging:

-1. Creating a backup (snapshot or dump) of the production database.
+1. Create a backup of the production database.

-2. Transferring the backup file to the staging server.
+2. Transfer the backup file to the staging server.

-4. Using a tool like rsync to synchronize the pub/media directory from production to staging.
+4. Synchronize the `pub/media` directory from production to staging.

-5. Updating the base URLs and other environment-specific configurations in the staging database's core_config_data table.
+5. Update base URLs and other environment-specific configurations in the staging database.

 Phase 2: Static Analysis and Proactive Code Remediation

 This phase is dedicated to identifying and resolving compatibility issues before attempting the core upgrade.
-By using automated tools and a systematic audit process, the development team can create a backlog of remediation tasks, turning unknown risks into a manageable work plan.
-This proactive approach is fundamental to de-risking the entire project.
+By using automated tools and a systematic audit, the development team can create a manageable work plan, de-risking the entire project.

 2.1.
 Mastering the Upgrade Compatibility Tool (UCT)